9001/softchat/README.md

       python3 -m chat_downloader --message_groups all --sort_keys --indent 2 -o same-filename.json youtu.be/?4dlsbJiEa-U
       python3 -m softchat -m2 same-filename.json

-  the json filename should be whatever youtube_dl decides except with `.json` as the extension, and remember quotes depending on OS
+  the json filename should be whatever youtube-dl decides to use except with `.json` as the extension, and remember quotes depending on OS

-* use `mpv` and resample the FPS to your monitor rate: mpv some.mkv --sub-delay=-2 --vf=fps=60
+* use `mpv` and resample the FPS to your monitor rate:

+      mpv some.mkv --sub-delay=-2 --vf=fps=60

   you *may* need to `--vo=direct3d` and *not* fullscreen for resampling to work (see `--vo=help` for more ideas ymmv)